William Ballantyne Hodgson: Life

 The son of William Hodgson, a printer, he was born in Edinburgh on 6 October 1815.
 In 1820 the family were living at 54 Bristo Street in the city.
 In 1823 he entered the Edinburgh High School, and, after working for a short time in a lawyer's office, matriculated in November 1829, when just turned 14, at the University of Edinburgh.
 He took no degree as a student.

+He was influenced by George Combe's The Constitution of Man.

 Initially, Hodgson employed himself in lecturing on literature, education, and phrenology at towns in Fife.
 On 1 June 1839 he was appointed secretary to the Mechanics' Institute of Liverpool.
 He was offered the editorship of a Liverpool newspaper in 1841, and that of a Manchester newspaper somewhat later, but declined both.
 In 1844, on Hodgson's advice, a girls' school was added to the Liverpool Institute, and in the same year he was appointed Principal.
 On 11 March 1846, he received an honorary LL.D. from the University of Glasgow.

 From 1847 to 1851, Hodgson was principal of the Chorlton High School, Manchester.
 In 1848, he argued for the education of women at the Royal Institution of Manchester.
 He championed Hannah Elizabeth Pipe who was one of Chorlton's star pupils.
 In 1851, he travelled abroad, remaining in Paris from October 1851 to July 1852.
 In 1853 he returned to Edinburgh, giving lectures on physiology, having qualified himself by attending the classes at the College of Surgeons.
 Because of his work in the field of education, he served in 1849 and again in 1864 as vice-president of the College of Preceptors (College of Teachers).